mui/material-ui/docs/pages/blog/v6-beta-pickers.md

 **Behavior change alert**

 During pre-releases, using up and down arrows to update a date section would essentially update the entire field like you were navigating the calendar.
-For instance, in the previous example, updating the day value from 28 to 1 with the arrow key would also update the month to March.
+In the previous example, updating the day value from 28 to 1 would also update the month to March.

 On the stable version, released after the original post, each date section became independent.
 :::